-A. Examine work of other trades on which the work of this Specification depends.
-Report defects to the RE/CO or authorized representative in writing that may affect the work of the elevator contractor.
+- A. Examine work of other trades on which the work of this section depends.
+Report defects to the COR in writing which may affect the work of the elevator contractor. - B. Examine elevator hoistway openings for plumb, level, in line and that elevator pit is proper size, waterproofed and drained with necessary access door and ladder.

-- B. Examine elevator hoistway openings for plumb, level, in line and that elevator pit is proper size, waterproofed and drained with necessary access door and ladder. - C. Examine machine room for proper illumination, heating, ventilation, electrical equipment and beams are correctly located complete with access stairs and door. - D. If the Elevator Contractor requires changes in size or location of trolley beams, beam supports and trap doors, etc., to accomplish their work, changes must be justified, subject to approval of the Contracting Officer and include additional cost in their bid. - E. Work required prior to the completion of the elevator installation: - 1.
+- C. Examine machine room for proper illumination, heating, ventilation, electrical equipment and beams are correctly located complete with access stairs and door. - D. Before fabrication, take necessary job site measurements and verify where work is governed by other trades.
+Check measurement of space for equipment and means of access for installation and operation.
+Obtain dimensions from site for preparation of shop drawings. - E. Work required prior to the completion of the elevator installation: - 1.
 Supply of electric feeder wires to the terminals of the elevator control panel, including circuit breaker. - 2.
 Provide light and GFCI outlets in the elevator pit and machine room. - 3.
-Furnish electric power for testing and adjusting elevator equipment. - Furnish circuit breaker panel in machine room for car and hoistway lights and receptacles. - 5.
-Supply power for cab lighting and ventilation from an emergency power panel specified in Division 26, ELECTRICAL. - Machine room enclosed and protected from moisture, with selfclosing, self-locking door and access stairs. - 7.
-Provide fire extinguisher in machine room. - F. Provide to General Contractor for installation; inserts, anchors, bearing plates, brackets, supports and bracing including all setting templates and diagrams for placement.
+Furnish electric power for testing and adjusting elevator equipment. - 4.
+Furnish circuit breaker panel in machine room for car and hoistway lights and receptacles. - 5.
+Supply power for cab lighting and ventilation from an emergency power panel specified in Division 26, ELECTRICAL. - 6.
+Machine room enclosed and protected from moisture, with selfclosing, self-locking door and access stairs. - 7.
+Provide fire extinguisher in machine room.